vraman3/Ray-Tracer/README.md

 Things to do:
 1. - [ ] Comment all files with a consistent industry standard.
+2. Debug k-d trees implementation.
+- [x] Implemented Oct-trees.
+- [ ] Debug.
+      Current output shows backside of a model.
+Check if kd tree issue or camera system.
+- [ ] Runs.
+- [ ] Extend to k-d trees.
-2. - [ ] Refactor main.cpp to be more modular, mainly including:
+3. - [ ] Refactor main.cpp to be more modular, mainly including:
    - [ ] Modularizing the camera controls.
    - [ ] Separating the TraceRay functions to another class/file.
-3. - [ ] Add a way to see the output.
+4. - [ ] Add a way to see the output.
    - [ ] See the current output of the ray tracer.
    - [ ] See outputs for techniques already implemented and working.
-4. - [ ] Improve the ReadME.
+5. - [ ] Improve the ReadME.
    - [ ] Make interactive with sections.
    - [ ] Add info about major techniques.
    - [ ] Index.